stiliajohny/.dotfiles/.config/oh-my-zsh/README.md

 #### Unattended install

-If you're running the Oh My Zsh install script as part of an automated install, you can pass the flag `--unattended` to the `install.sh` script.
-This will have the effect of not trying to change the default shell, and also won't run `zsh` when the installation has finished.
+If you're running the Oh My Zsh install script as part of an automated install, you can pass the `--unattended` flag to the `install.sh` script.
+This will have the effect of not trying to change the default shell, and it also won't run `zsh` when the installation has finished.

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)" "" --unattended